Ravenbrook/mps/procedure/review.rst

 _`.doc.request`: Requests for change

-  An issue that the editor cannot deal with that is escalated to some other tracking system, usually MM Evolution (see process.darwin).
+  An issue that the editor cannot deal with that is escalated to some other tracking system, such as a GitHub issue.

 7. Calculations